swetaajit/picoCTF/substitution.md

 Ytm jcvl eq: ieuwUYJ{5FO5717F710K_3A0CF710K_357OJ9JJ}
 ```

-<font color="green"> VOUHMJLTESZCDKWIXNQYFAPGBR is substituted with ABCDEFGHIJKLMNOPQRSTUVWXYZ</font>
-VOUHMJLTESZCDKWIXNQYFAPGBR is substituted with ABCDEFGHIJKLMNOPQRSTUVWXYZ.
+*VOUHMJLTESZCDKWIXNQYFAPGBR is substituted with ABCDEFGHIJKLMNOPQRSTUVWXYZ.

-Here we have just substituted the uppercase characters.
+*Here we have just substituted the uppercase characters.
-Then substitute the lower case characters too.
+*Then substitute the lower case characters too.

 UHQKRNWLFIYJBTODCZVAXEGSMPuhqkrnwlfiyjbtodczvaxegsmp was substituted with ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz